pranav-wakode/college-planner/README.md

 - **Today View:** A dashboard that shows the current day, total active subjects, and the number of classes for the week.
 - **Weekly Timetable Grid:** A clear, editable grid displaying your schedule from Monday to Saturday.
 - **Customizable Timeslots:** Easily edit the start and end times for your lecture slots to match your college's schedule.
-- **Syllabus Integration:** Tap on any subject directly from the timetable to view its syllabus, add notes, or update the hall number for that specific class.
+- **Syllabus Integration:** Tap on any subject directly from the timetable to view its syllabus, add, update or delete syllabus for that specific class.

 <p align="center">
   <img src="./screenshots/college_planner.jpg" width="200" alt="Initial Prompt Screen">